JosunLP/api-faker/README.md

 - Permissive CORS configuration so local browsers can call the mock API without extra setup
 - Host and port can be configured via CLI flags or directly inside the JSON file
 - Request and response flags help you toggle variants and label responses without touching headers manually
+- Built-in placeholder responses for `/robots.txt` and `/favicon.ico` keep browser requests from cluttering the logs

 ## Configuration file